Milton O. Thompson

 Thompson began flying with the U.S. Navy as a pilot trainee at the age of 19.
 He subsequently served during World War II with duty in China and Japan.

-Following six years of active naval service, Thompson entered the University of Washington, in Seattle, Wash.
+Following six years of active naval service, Thompson entered the University of Washington, in Seattle, WA.
 He graduated in 1953 with a Bachelor of Science degree in Engineering.
 He remained in the Naval Reserves during college, and continued flying-not only naval aircraft but crop dusters and forest-spraying aircraft.

-After college graduation, Thompson became a flight test engineer for the Boeing Aircraft Company in Seattle.
+After college graduation, Thompson became a flight test engineer for The Boeing Aircraft Company in Seattle.
 During his two years at Boeing, he flew on the sister aircraft of Dryden's B-52B air-launch vehicle.

 Thompson was a member of the Society of Experimental Test Pilots, and received the organization's Iven C. Kincheloe trophy as the Outstanding Experimental Test Pilot of 1966 for his research flights in the M2 lifting bodies.
 He also received the 1967 Octave Chanute award from the American Institute of Aeronautics and Astronautics for his lifting-body research.